salsburygroup/amd-python/Readme.md

-Reorganized by RLM in the style of a python package.
+Reorganized in the style of a python package.

 The folder that's currently "Analysis" should be eventually renamed whatever we want the top-level package to be called.